rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 ### Sending message to SNCM

-This is the message you sent to SNCM:
+This is the message to be sent to the SNCM:

 ```xml